 Immigration status is defined as how a person is present in the United States.
 Immigration law is a complex set of regulations and court rulings that are continually evolving.
 They are the pathway for foreign nationals that seek to live in this country lawfully.
-To achieve immigration status in the United States, an alien endures a lengthy and complicated process.
+To achieve immigration status in the United States, an immigrant endures a lengthy and complicated process.
 An experienced immigration attorney can bring solutions for those seeking immigration status with the most favorable outcome.

 At the Law Office of Ilia Garrity Lopez, PLLC, we successfully represent foreign nationals seeking asylum, visas and humanitarian relief, and defend clients in removal proceedings.
 We help United States citizens and legal permanent residents bring their loved ones into the country.
 Our law office helps businesses seek lawful employment-based residency for skilled foreign employees to enter the country.
-We strongly advocate for humanitarian relief for persons who fear persecution if they return to their country, those who qualify for the Violence Against Women Act, or Unaccompanied Alien Children.
+We strongly advocate for humanitarian relief for persons who fear persecution if they return to their country, those who qualify for the Violence Against Women Act, or Unaccompanied Immigrant Children.

 There are several categories of immigration in the United States, including:

 - A United States citizen who is born in this country or has achieved naturalization status after being a lawful permanent resident for several years.
 Naturalized residents are foreign-born individuals who meet all the requirements to become a United States citizen.
 This status qualifies a person for public benefits and the ability to work legally, without the possibility of deportation.
 United States citizens and naturalized residents can petition for legal status and entry into the country for a family member or employee.